rails/rails/guides/source/action_controller_overview.md

 * Follow the flow of a request through a controller.
 * Access parameters passed to your controller.
 * Use Strong Parameters and permit values.
-* Store data in the cookie and the session and use the flash.
+* Store data in the cookie, the session, and the flash.
 * Work with action callbacks to execute code during request processing.
 * Use the Request and Response Objects.